 According to estimates by the Organisation for Economic Cooperation and Development (OECD), the sale of counterfeit goods is a global industry worth $461 billion and in 2013 represented 2.5% of the world’s economy.
 Although this share of the world economy may seem harmless, it provides a significant threat to the stability of many countries’ economies, especially the United States.
 The largest exception to this is China who is the primary infringer of intellectual property rights, providing a whopping 87% of all counterfeit goods coming to the United States.

 Recent estimates by the Commission on the Theft of American Intellectual Property state that losses to the U.S. economy range between $225 and $600 billion each year and the theft of trade secrets alone represent at least half of that amount.
-According to Los Angeles IP Lawyer Joseph Trojan, these figures do not even include the full cost of intellectual property infringement and the litigation associated with it.
+These figures do not even include the full cost of intellectual property infringement and the litigation associated with it.

 In addition to costing the United States over $1.2 trillion in economic damages over the last three years, these counterfeiting entities do not pay taxes.
 That revenue, which could have gone to local entities such as schools, municipal employees, and public works projects, is lost which puts more pressure on the individual American taxpayer.
 The US Chamber of Commerce further estimates that over 750,000 U.S. jobs are lost each year to counterfeiting, mainly in the manufacturing sector.

 Aside from the negative economic impact that counterfeiting can have, there can also be some real dangers associated with fake products: